Call Mon-Sun:

 Trauma-based Blackout Drinking 5,10-12

 Let us not overlook another common reason for drinking, regarding the blackout drinker.
-This person has endured tragic trauma and is attempting to escape their naturally uncomfortable feelings.
-A humane and effective approach to treatment would be to give the person ways to identify and release these areas of past distress and emotional pain.
+This person may have endured tragic trauma and alcohol could have become a solution to it.
+An effective approach to treatment would include providing ways to identify and release these areas of past distress and emotional pain.
 CBT is one form of psychotherapy, along with trauma counseling and other interventions that have proven clinically effective in overcoming the lingering and debilitating effects of trauma.

 Until these underlying components are addressed, which they can be, the person is likely white-knuckling until their next relapse.

-Holistic Approaches to Alcohol Abuse at Our Sedona Residential Treatment Center
+Holistic Approaches to Alcohol Abuse at Our Sedona Alcohol Treatment Center

-ATMC addresses the addictive biochemistry of alcoholism in addition to treating the emotional components.
-Searching for, discovering, and addressing the underlying medical, genetic, emotional, and other factors contributing to addictive biochemistry provide the most successful and important elements of the Alternative to Meds alcohol treatment program.
-For instance, toxins from the environment including heavy metal toxicity can destroy the body’s capacity to create the natural chemicals and hormones that regulate depression and anxiety.
+ATMC addresses the addictive biochemistry of alcoholism, in addition to treating the emotional components.
+Searching for, discovering, and addressing the underlying medical, genetic, emotional, and other factors contributing to addictive biochemistry and behavior provide the most successful and important elements of the Alternative to Meds alcohol treatment program.
+A key factor that is often overlooked in treatment is that toxins from the environment including heavy metal toxicity can destroy the body’s capacity to create the natural chemicals and hormones that regulate depression and anxiety.
 Cleansing the body of these damaging factors can be instrumental in releasing the person from these toxic grips of alcohol addiction.

 stopping alcohol sedona drug rehabYou will find our holistic center housed in a beautiful residence, nestled among the majestic Red Rocks of Sedona, Arizona, under year-round clear blue skies and temperate warm weather.
 The center provides a serene, very comfortable location to find rest and respite.
 Clients participate in a program rich with therapies designed specifically for each person’s health and recovery goals.